anphu7492/MultimodalNMT/README.md

 ### Step 2: Train the model

 To train a multi-modal NMT model, use the `train_mm.py` script.
-In addition to the parameters accepted by the standard `train.py` (that trains a text-only NMT model), this script expects the path to the training and validation image features, as well as the multi-modal model type (one of 'imgd', 'imge', or 'imgw').
+In addition to the parameters accepted by the standard `train.py` (that trains a text-only NMT model), this script expects the path to the training and validation image features, as well as the multi-modal model type (one of `imgd`, `imge`, or `imgw`).

 For a complete description of the different multi-modal NMT model types, please refer to [the original paper where they are described](http://aclweb.org/anthology/D17-1105).